kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 ---

 * Code+ team assigns five students to project
-* We discuss project, training, and software requirements
+* We discuss project, training, and software requirements  <!-- .element: class="fragment" -->
   * Lando for development.
   * Identify common means for collaboration.
 * Daily check-in and check-out on Microsoft Teams and Zoom <!-- .element: class="fragment" -->